JM-Addington/PGBackup/readme.md

     image: pgbackup/prod
     volumes:
     - ./backup:/backup

-    environment:
-      -FRIENDLY_NAME: production

     env_file:
       - .env.production
 ```
 `volumes` should be a single bind mount that points to the local directory OUTSIDE of the container
 where you want to store your backups.

-`FRIENDLY_NAME` is optional.
-If set, it will be added to the backup filename.